Links

 }

-For a functioning app, you must define a constructor for access to a large number of parent properties.
-The constructor accepts three arguments, which are:
+• For a functioning app, you must define a constructor to access a large number of parent properties.
+The constructor accepts three arguments:

-To log data, you must first have access to the logger, or more precisely, an object of type ILogger.
+To log data, you must first have access to the logger, that is, an object of type ILogger.
 The parent class logs data to the administration interface using an ILogger object.
 We only require access to this object.
-Unfortunately, since the logger object is private to the App class, this cannot be used to access it directly.
+Since the logger object is private to the App class, the this keyword cannot be used to access it directly.

-This can easily be remedied by using the getLogger method provided by the App class.
-Simply store the logger as a separate object, and it can be reused whenever necessary.
+To resolve this, use the getLogger method provided by the App class.
+You need to store the logger as a separate object that can be reused whenever necessary.

 export class HelloWorldApp extends App {